ddsooxo/ddsooxo.github.io/README.md

-# Welcome to my portfolio documentation:
+# ddsooxo.github.io
-- My website is still in progress.
+- Portfolio website currently in progress.
-- I plan to add and update some projects.
+- Planning to update projects section and overall website design.
 ***

-For the theme, I used **Creative Theme for Jekyll**.
-Please refer to template information below.
+Theme:  **Creative Theme for Jekyll**.

+_Please refer to template information below._
 > A Jekyll implementation of the [Creative Theme](http://startbootstrap.com/template-overviews/creative/) template by [Start Bootstrap](http://startbootstrap.com).
 Creative is a one page Bootstrap theme for creatives, small businesses, and other multipurpose uses.\
 The theme includes a number of rich features and plugins that you can use as a great boilerplate for your next Jekyll project!